What to do when you fall sick just before a major Oxford examination

 From the guidance: “The evidence will need to be:

-• relevant – relating to the time period of your exams or your period of preparation for exams and written submissions.
+• Relevant – relating to the time period of your exams or your period of preparation for exams and written submissions

-• contemporary – produced close in time to the period affected (make sure all evidence is dated).
+• Contemporary – produced close in time to the period affected (make sure all evidence is dated)

-• independent – coming from a source that is not yourself or your friends/family, that is, from a medical professional, professional services such as the University’s Counselling Service or Disability Advisory Service, a statement from the police or a solicitor, or a statement from your department/college.
+• Independent – coming from a source that is not yourself or your friends/family, that is, from a medical professional, professional services such as the University’s Counselling Service or Disability Advisory Service, a statement from the police or a solicitor, or a statement from your department/college

-• specific – if possible, it should explicitly relate to the impact your circumstances have had on you and your performance”
+• Specific – if possible, it should explicitly relate to the impact your circumstances have had on you and your performance”

 The handbook states that evidence should be from a college nurse or a doctor for acute illness, but longer-term conditions should be from a doctor.
 What is not mentioned is that the strength of the evidence matters as well even for acute illness.

 You would be best served going to a doctor in-person, so that the diagnosis is deemed more credible.
 Yes, this is immensely difficult during the examination season but this could be critical to the strength of your subsequent MCE.
+While the college nurse might be a more convenient solution, Iโ€™d still suggest going to the doctor for a more credible diagnosis.

 When going to the doctor’s or the college nurse, do remember to ask them for a supporting letter/diagnosis, and if they could include the potential impact on your academic performance.
 Make sure that your medical note contains ALL the symptoms that you face; you will not be able to verbalise any further details about your condition – everything on the paper will be the only details considered by the exam board.
 This should include all information and side symptoms.
 Point this out to your attending nurse/doctor if they miss it out.